dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

-An approval that has been created, is not expired, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.
+An approval that has been created, is not expired, has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.

 In accordance with ICRC-2, multiple approvals can exist for the same `collection` but different `spender`s and `from_subaccount`s.
 For the same token, spender, and subaccount triple a new approval shall always overwrite the old one.
-The ledger should limit the number of approvals that can be active per token.
-Such limit is exposed as ledger metadata through the metadata attribute `max_approvals_per_token`.
+The ledger should limit the number of approvals that can be active per collection.
+Such limit is exposed as ledger metadata through the metadata attribute `icrc7:max_approvals_per_token_or_collection`.

 The response contains a single element with the `Ok` variant containing the transaction index of the collection-level approval in the success case or an error `Err` otherwise.